eliperelman/now-travis/README.md

 Clicking on the "Details" link will open the page to the staging deployment URL.

+When pushing commits to master, now-travis will deploy the build to ∆ Now and alias the deployment using the value specified in the `NOW_ALIAS` environment variable.
+This environment variable is only used on pushes, not pull requests.

 ## Notes

 While this module has been tested, it may not work perfectly in every Travis deployment situation.
 Please test